GuangzheWen/web-softwaretools-plain/report/Background.md

 Following completed features could be found detailed information in report [Features](https://github.com/GuangzheWen/web-softwaretools-plain/blob/main/report/Features.md).

-- [x] Basic editing operations for the owner, i.e., listing available pets, adding new pets, and deleting a pet.
+- [x] Basic editing operations for the owner, i.e listing available pets, adding new pets, and deleting a pet.
 These features are existing but uncompleted when our team took over the project.
 - [x] User Authentication.
 It could be made up of following sub items.
 	- [x] Administrator account which need password to login in.
 Obviously, the owner of the pet shop should get access to Administrator account and be the only one who have the right to edit, add, delete pets lists and even change the orders for customers.
 So, the administrator is supposed to have unique account to get this special authority when other users cannot.
 	- [x] User account register.
 Customers should register first when they purchase desired pets in order to follow their order details, transportation and so on.